 What we're doing

-Be sure to check out the new pages about our trips to state and Worlds, located under the tab "Bog Bots Report".
+Be sure to check out the pages about our trips to State and Worlds, located under the tab "Bog Bots Report".

 THANK YOU to OUR SPONSORS, SUPPORTERS, VOULNTEERS, DONERS and to our COMMUNITIES.
 Without your support this experience, if not this entire season, would not be possible.
 We deeply appreciate your support.